jamesadevine/pldi-artifact-evaluation/README.md

    - Try removing something from Jacdac bus, see count go down
    - See https://microsoft.github.io/jacdac-docs/start/ for videos and more information about the microbit-jukebox app.
    - OPTIONAL: Build the microbit-jukebox app from sources using the MakeCode CLI and copy over USB to micro:bit.
-      - The built app (hex file to be copied to micro:bit) is available in **artifacts/microbit-jukebox.hex**
+      - The built app (hex file to be copied to micro:bit) already is available in **artifacts/microbit-jukebox.hex**
-      - to build yourself, see DockerImage, lines TODO
+      - to build yourself:
+         - docker exec -it pldi-ae bash
+         - cd /pxt-jacdac/tools/microbit-jukebox && makecode build
+         - cp /pxt-jacdac/tools/microbit-jukebox/built/binary.hex /artifacts/microbit-jukebox.hex
+         - exit docker
+         - docker cp pldi-ae:/artifacts ./artifacts
+         - copy artifacts/microbit-jukebox.hex to micro:bit drive (plugged into computer via USB cable)

 ## 2. Work with the Jacdac web site
    - Open https://aka.ms/jacdac